wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 believe that this topic should be discussed with the WG. */

-Resolvers MUST validate the contents of the zone before using it, including validating the ZONEMD record (if present), using the mechanism in {{RFC8976}}.
+Resolvers MUST validate the contents of the zone before using it, including validating the ZONEMD record, using the mechanism in {{RFC8976}}.

-/* Ed (WK): We might want to add some more discussions around failure handling, but, 1:  {{RFC8806}} already covers much of this and 2: "don't teach your grandmother to suck eggs" - implementations already handle this, so let's not try to overspecify or over-constrain what they do */
+/* Ed (WK): We might want to add some more discussions around failure handling, but, 1:  {{RFC8806}} already covers much of this and 2: "don't teach your grandmother to suck eggs" - implementations already handle this, so let's not try to overspecify or over-constrain what they do. */

 # Security Considerations